DnLKnR/Catalyst/Lib/Music/readme.txt

-Currently only takes in '.wav' files.
+Currently only takes in '.wav' and '.mp3' files.